Eggs as food: Preservation

-Egg sizes

-Nutritional value
+Nutrition and health effects

+Egg yolks and whole eggs store significant amounts of protein and choline.
+Due to their protein content, the United States Department of Agriculture formerly categorized eggs as Meat within the Food Guide Pyramid (now MyPlate).

 A 50 g medium/large chicken egg provides approximately 70 kilocalories (290 kJ) of food energy and 6 grams of protein.

-Eggs (boiled) supply several vitamins and minerals as significant amounts of the Daily Value (DV), including (per 100g) vitamin A (19 percent DV), riboflavin (42 percent DV), pantothenic acid (28 percent DV), vitamin B12 (46 percent DV), choline (60 percent DV), phosphorus (25 percent DV), zinc (11 percent DV) and vitamin D (15 percent DV).
+Eggs (boiled) supply several vitamins and minerals as significant amounts of the Daily Value (DV), including (per 100g) vitamin A (19% DV), riboflavin (42% DV), pantothenic acid (28% DV), vitamin B12 (46% DV), choline (60% DV), phosphorus (25% DV), zinc (11% DV) and vitamin D (15% DV).

 The diet of laying hens also may affect the nutritional quality of eggs.
 For instance, chicken eggs that are especially high in omega-3 fatty acids are produced by feeding hens a diet containing polyunsaturated fats from sources such as fish oil, chia seeds, or flaxseeds.
 Pasture-raised free-range hens, which forage for their own food, also produce eggs that are relatively enriched in omega-3 fatty acids when compared to those of cage-raised chickens.

 A 2010 USDA study determined there were no significant differences of macronutrients in various chicken eggs.

 Cooked eggs are easier to digest than raw eggs, as well as having a lower risk of salmonellosis.

-Health effects

 Cholesterol and fat

 More than half the calories found in eggs come from the fat in the yolk; 50 grams of chicken egg (the contents of an egg just large enough to be classified as "large" in the US, but "medium" in Europe) contains approximately five grams of fat.
-Saturated fat (palmitic, stearic, and myristic acids) makes up 27 percent of the fat in egg.
-The egg white consists primarily of water (around 90 percent) and protein (around 10 percent) and contains no cholesterol and little, if any, fat.
+Saturated fat (palmitic, stearic, and myristic acids) makes up 27 percent of the fat in an egg.
+The egg white consists primarily of water (88 percent) and protein (11 percent), with no cholesterol and 0.2 percent fat.

 There is debate over whether egg yolk presents a health risk.
 Some research suggests dietary cholesterol increases the ratio of total to HDL cholesterol and, therefore, adversely affects the body's cholesterol profile; whereas other studies show that moderate consumption of eggs, up to one a day, does not appear to increase heart disease risk in healthy individuals.
 Harold McGee argues that the cholesterol in the egg yolk is not what causes a problem, because fat (particularly saturated fat) is much more likely to raise cholesterol levels than the consumption of cholesterol.